exercism/r/concepts/strings/about.md

 #> [1] 2
 length(s[1])  # the number of vector elements, not the string length
 #> [1] 1

+nchar(s[1])  # the number of characters in the string "some"
+#> [1] 4
 ```

 In the above example, `length(s[1])` is equivalent to `length("some")`: the number of _vector elements_, not the _string length_.

-Manipulating an individual string is obviously possible, but needs particular functions that will be discussed below.
+Manipulating an individual string is obviously possible, as with `nchar()` in the above example, but needs particular functions that will be discussed below.

 ### Escaping